bangtianliu/MatRox_RU/MatRox_RU2/README.md

 ### dataset

-[Link to obtain Points](https://www.dropbox.com/sh/ab7f8gut3nh22ym/AAA0QXrC3kS0L4iHS2T0kpg-a?dl=0), Select all and download the points
+[Link to obtain Points](https://www.dropbox.com/sh/ab7f8gut3nh22ym/AAA0QXrC3kS0L4iHS2T0kpg-a?dl=0), Select all and download the dataset in folder named points
-Please put the points we used in MatRox_RU/data folder.
+Please put the dataset directly to MatRox_RU/data folder.You can check the scripts to make sure you put the dataset into correct directories.
 Since some of used dataset is too large for local machine, we also provide 5 small datasets, which can be executed locally.

 ### Evaluating MatRox